Vinayak9769/Vinayak9769/README.md

 ### 👨‍💻 About me!

-- 🧑‍🎓 I'm a First Year Computer Science undergrad at Thadomal Shahani Engineering College Mumbai
+- 🧑‍🎓 I'm a Second Year Computer Science undergrad at Thadomal Shahani Engineering College Mumbai

-- 🐍 Python Dev
+- 🐍 Python and Go := Dev

 - 👀 Learning something new every day!